by Mithon Gwilwilethon

 However some experts disagreed with the given cause of death.

 “I think we all know what happened here,” said Dr. Mehmet Oz, host of a popular television show and activist for better health.
-“Obviously Mr. Clause was obese.
+“Obviously Mr. Claus was obese.
 That’s so unhealthy and such a bad example.
 Obviously he didn’t exercise and he ate too much fat.
 In this case I’d guess that it was fatty food spasms that killed him.
 He ate some fat and that caused plaques, which then ruptured when he ate more fat.
 This is a warning to us all about the dangers of obesity and fat.”

 Plato says he’s hungry